RealEstateTokenization/retc/Initiatives/RETC-1.md

 * MUST provide an emergency pause (circuit breaker) mechanism, managed by ROLE_PAUSER, to halt all token transfers during operational crises, cyberattacks, or compliance emergencies.
 * MUST enforce transfer guards within core balance update logic (e.g., `_update()` function) to ensure freeze checks are applied consistently on every transfer, mint, or burn event.
 * SHOULD maintain detailed audit logs of all privileged administrative actions (freezes, forced transfers, burns, pauses) to ensure regulatory traceability and facilitate post-incident reviews.
+* MUST set token decimals() to 0 in the reference implementation to represent indivisible shares.
+* SHOULD implement ERC20Votes (EIP-5805) to expose standardized voting power and historical snapshots (getVotes, getPastVotes, delegation) for governance and share-weighted processes; if governance is out-of-scope, this MAY be disabled.

 ## Rationale

+### ERC-20: decimals = 0 (indivisible units)
+ERC-20 itself standardizes transfers/allowances; metadata like decimals() is implementation-specific and commonly overridden.
+Setting decimals = 0 keeps units whole and removes UI/rounding edge cases while staying compatible with wallets and exchanges (which read decimals() for display).

+### ERC-5805 / ERC20Votes: governance & share-weighted logic
+EIP-5805 standardizes delegated voting and past vote queries via checkpoints; OpenZeppelin’s ERC20Votes is a canonical implementation wired into Governor modules.
+Including it makes the token immediately usable for DAO/Governor flows and any process that relies on historic voting power (e.g., vote at record date) or proportional distributions.

 ### ERC-20: Fungibility and Base Compatibility
 This standard builds on ERC-20 to maintain broad compatibility with existing wallets, exchanges, and DeFi protocols.
 ERC-20 provides basic fungible token functionality, which is necessary for real estate-backed token fractionalization and liquidity.
 Retaining ERC-20 compatibility ensures ease of integration and simplifies adoption by infrastructure providers.